Prior to Your Visit - Payment is due one week prior to the date of the program. See pre-payment instructions below.

-- If you have a scheduled program, staff will meet you at the Group Entrance Gate to escort you to the program location.
+- If you have a scheduled program, staff will meet you in the Welcome Garden just inside the Group Entrance Gate to escort you to the program location.

-- Groups utilizing Discovery Backpacks may pick these up when they check-in.
+- Groups utilizing Discovery Backpacks may pick these up at the Information Desk in the Boettcher Memorial Center after they check in.
 Backpacks should be returned to the Information Desk inside the Boettcher Memorial Center.

 - School groups must have an advance reservation to visit the Mordecai Children’s Garden.
 This reservation is in addition to any other programs or self-guided visits you have scheduled.

 - Denver Botanic Gardens provides lunch storage inside the Boettcher Memorial Center on the balcony overlooking the Boettcher Memorial Tropical Conservatory.
 Storage bins are provided on a first-come, first-serve basis.
 Please leave students outside while adults bring lunches to this location.

 - Appropriate places to eat lunch in the Gardens include:

 - Orangery/Marnie’s Pavilion (indoor alternative in the event of bad weather)

 - Groups are not allowed to eat lunch at Offshoots at the Gardens café – this area is for paying customers only.